241001074/software-construction/README.md

 Crime Type

 The system is built using Flask, Python, HTML, CSS, JavaScript, and machine learning libraries to deliver an easy-to-use and responsive crime analytics platform.

+The screenshots of project and the observation images are added in the code.